abdulrahmanazab/docker-training-neic/singularity_training/exercise_04_GPUBurn/README.md

 Multi-stage build
 ------------------

-We have seen during the exercise that the size of a container could be an inssue, expecially if you need to copy the image from your laptop to a HPC cluster.
+The size of a container could be an inssue, expecially if you need to copy the image from your laptop to a HPC cluster.
 To reduce the size of the final image we can use multi-stage build.
 Here you can find the Singularity guide about it <https://sylabs.io/guides/3.7/user-guide/definition_files.html#multi-stage-builds>

 The definition file Singularity\_04\_multistage is an example of how to use it.
 A devel version of cuda-10 container is used to compile the source code (gpu-burn), but we use the cuda-10-runtime image as bootstrap for the final image.